Denver44/final-year-college-project-iot-smart-trolley/README.md

-# Smart Trolley Using RFID TECHNOLOGY Using MERN STACK.
+# IOT Based Smart Shopping Trolley Using RFID.

 ## Description

-This is a final year project.
+This is a final year project build using MERN STACK.